anthonykirby/lora-packet/README.md

 * LoRa sends data over the wire in little-endian format (see spec #1.2 "The octet order for all multi-­octet fields is little endian")
 * lora-packet attempts to hide this from you, so e.g. DevAddr & FCnt are presented in big-endian format.
-For example, DevAddr=49be7df1 is sent over the wire as 0xf1, 0x7d, 0xbe, 0x49.
+* For example, DevAddr=49be7df1 is sent over the wire as 0xf1, 0x7d, 0xbe, 0x49.
+* Similarly, the fields in the Join Request message (AppEUI, DevEUI, DevNonce) are reversed on the wire

-### Can I help?
+#### Can I help?

-* I've done some testing, but of course I can only test using the packets that I can generate & receive with the radios I've got, and packets I've generated myself.
-If you find a packet that `lora-packet` fails to parse, or incorrectly decodes any packet, please let me know!
+* I've done some testing, but of course I can only test using the packets that I can generate & receive with the radios I've got, and packets I've constructed myself.
+If you find a packet that `lora-packet` fails to parse, or incorrectly decodes / decrypts etc, please let me know!

-s
+#### LoRaWAN - naming clarification

+It took me longer than expected to understand the various IDs & key names.
+Different terminology is used by LoRaWAN / TTN / Multitech, & there's both OTA & manual personalisation options.
+This is a quick summary which I hope you'll find helpful.

+(TODO!)

+(TODO: link to blog article when published)

+#### Version history

+* 0.4.0 implemented creation of packet (+ MIC + encryption) from payload / fields
+* 0.3.0 refactor to allow packet creation
+* 0.2.0 initial release as npm

+#### TODO

+* Support code for Over-the-Air Activation (OTAA), i.e. code that handles the *Join Request* message, negotiating the handshake & helping to genererate a *Join Accept* message.

+* MAC Commands, as sent in *FOpts* (or piggybacked in *FRMPayload*)